aferrero2707/PhotoFlow/README.md

 # Downloading and compiling

+Photoflow can be compiled under both gtk 2.x and gtk 3.x.

 The pixel rendering engine of PhotoFlow is based on VIPS (http://www.vips.ecs.soton.ac.uk).
 You have to install a recent version of VIPS in order to compile PhotoFlow.

-Currently only gtk 2.x is supported.
-Support for gtk 3.x will be soon available.

 Once VIPS is set up and running, follow these steps to download and compile PhotoFlow: